xitrum-framework/xitrum-doc/guide/en/restful.rst

   import xitrum.annotation.{GET, Swagger}

   @Swagger(
+    Swagger.Resource("image", "APIs to create images"),
-    Swagger.Note("Dimensions should not be bigger than 2000 x 2000")
+    Swagger.Note("Dimensions should not be bigger than 2000 x 2000"),
-    Swagger.OptStringQuery("text", "Text to render on the image, default: Placeholder"), Swagger.Response(200, "PNG image"),
+    Swagger.OptStringQuery("text", "Text to render on the image, default: Placeholder"), Swagger.Produces("image/png"),
+    Swagger.Response(200, "PNG image"),
     Swagger.Response(400, "Width or height is invalid or too big") )